Archibald Knox (designer): Manx renaissance interests

-Late years 1912-1933
+Late years 1912–1933

 In 1912, Knox resigned from his post as Head of Design at Kingston School of Art following criticism of his teaching.
 About twenty of his students also quit and set up the Knox Guild of Design and Crafts.
 Knox was the Master of the Guild and would return to Kingston to exhibit with them.
 In 1913, he spent a year in the United States, and on his return to Man acted as a censor of internees' letters during World War I. In 1919, after the War, he again took up teaching art at some of the Isle of Man's schools until his death.
 Knox produced a variety of design work on the island for publications, illuminations, and gravestones.

 Knox's great late work was an illuminated manuscript titled 'The Deer's Cry'.
 This was a personal project for over 20 years and an intricate visual meditation on the Irish prayer of St Patrick known as 'The Deer's Cry' or 'Saint Patrick's Breastplate'.
 Each page is a complex interlaced illumination of a line of the prayer.
 The style, imagery, and colouring of each page reflects the content of each line of the prayer.

 Personal life and death

 Knox has been described as modest and monk-like: "almost Cistercian in his silence".
 He has also been described as gruff and stubborn.
 However, he did have close friendships, such as with Canon Quine and A. J. Collister.
 He was an active member of various societies such as the Isle of Man Antiquarian Society and the Freemasons.
 He was a sidesman at his local high Anglican Church, St Matthew's.
 He also wrote a number of articles in journals to communicate his ideas.

-Knox died of heart failure in 1933 and was buried in Braddan Cemetery.
+Knox died of heart failure in 1933 in Douglas, Isle of Man and was buried in Braddan Cemetery.
 His epitaph reads "Archibald Knox.
 Artist.
 A humble servant of God in the ministry of the beautiful".